 Regardless of where and when you plan to train, make sure you have all your workout gear ready to go the night before.
 Prior planning is the key to success, particularly in the winter months when it can be more tempting to hit the snooze button than the treadmill.
 Plan your weekly workout routine and stick it on your fridge or in your diary to ensure you commit to it, you can even keep an eye on the weather forecasts throughout the week to tweak your workouts accordingly, i.e. if you’ve planned an outdoor session with a friend but it looks like rain and thunderstorms are forecast, opt to switch to a gym class instead and plan the outdoor circuit for a day that looks a little more inviting.

 Have a back-up plan:

-If you normally train outdoors, or live in an area that is prone to wet, stormy winters, it’s a good idea to have a back-up plan.
+If you normally train outside or live in an area that is prone to wet, stormy winters, it’s a good idea to have a backup plan.
 Opting for a gym membership in the cooler months is a great way to banish the weather excuses if it is raining and windy out.
 Alternatively, you could purchase some simple home gym equipment (fit ball, resistance tubing, weights), download a great fitness app and stick to home workouts during the cooler months.

 Train with a friend: